nishantbegani9/cse15l-lab-reports/lab-report-1-week-2.md

 **1. Installing VS Code**

-You need to go to the Visual Studio Code website https://code.visualstudio.com/, and follow the instructions to download and install it on your computer.
+You need to go to the [Visual Studio Code](https://code.visualstudio.com/), and follow the instructions to download and install it on your computer.
 You can see the option of different versions of the operating system like the OSX and the Windows.

 **When you open the VS Code your window will look something like this.**